robertdebock/ansible-role-memcached/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-memcached.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-memcached)

-Provides memcached for your system.
+The purpose of this role is to install and configure memcached on your system.

 Example Playbook
 ----------------